 The framework articulates and governs how we approach partnering with other groups.
-We want the board and staff to have confidence that any partnership will be aligned with organizational values, and trust that the leadership team does not put money over mission.
+We want our stakeholders, users, staff, and partners to have confidence that any partnership will be aligned with organizational values, and trust that COS does not put money over mission.
 We want our community of users and supporters to know where to go if they have questions about how we handle partnerships.
 We want our prospective partners to understand what we expect.
 We want to earn and maintain a brand that prioritizes the search for truth as the overriding goal of scholarship.
-We want to live up to the guiding principle that our sustainability efforts are in service of, sustaining the mission not the organization.
-We want to demonstrate that COS’s resources are devoted to the creation of public goods, not works-for-hire that provide competitive advantage or secrecy of COS acquired knowledge.
+We want to live up to the guiding principle that our sustainability efforts are in service of sustaining the mission not the organization.
+We want to demonstrate that COS’s resources are devoted to the creation of public goods, not works-for-hire that provide competitive advantage or secrecy of COS-acquired knowledge.

 Inevitably, managing these risks and benefits is an evolving practice informed by experience.
 As such, we expect to iteratively improve this framework.
 We will use version control practices to be transparent about changes over time.
-We expect to conduct a yearly review to ensure that our public facing content is the reporting commitments described below.
+We expect to conduct a yearly review to ensure that our public-facing content meets the reporting commitments described below.
 If you discover content missing from any of our reporting commitments, please send feedback to firstname.lastname@example.org.